-Few business owners enjoy micromanaging their employees, but it’s hard to disconnect and not worry about day-to-day operations.
-Vacations help you de-stress and clear your mind.
-They won’t do you much good if you spend your days responding to emails.
-Even if you can’t avoid work entirely, these five tips will help you manage your business while still enjoying your vacation.
+Few business owners enjoy micromanaging their employees, but it’s hard to disconnect and not worry about day-to-day operations whilst you’re away.
+Days off can help you de-stress and clear your mind.
+They won’t do you much good if you spend your days responding to emails or taking business phone calls.
+Even if you can’t avoid work entirely, these five tips will help you manage your business while still enjoying your time off.

 2. Enlist a Second-in-Command

 Every business owner needs a stand-in for when they’re gone.
 This might be your COO, or for small companies, your most competent and reliable manager.
 Make sure the person you choose is someone you feel comfortable leaving in charge, regardless of their title.
 If you haven’t already, nominate someone on your team to manage daily operations and field all questions or concerns while you’re gone.
 Meet with this individual before you leave for your holiday to review procedures for tasks, and make sure the rest of your staff knows who will be in charge while you’re out of the office.
 If your phone system allows it, set your calls to forward to your second-in-command.

 3. Set Communication Parameters

 It’s hard to enjoy your vacation when your phone keeps ringing and your inbox is full.
 Before you leave for your holiday, give your employees a communication policy.
 Outline how and when they can reach you.
 You may dedicate a couple of hours on specific days for reviewing emails and responding to calls.
 If you’re traveling abroad, make sure you and your employees have long-distance phone service so you can communicate by phone during emergencies.
 If your phone system comes with a mobile working integration, make sure it’s set up for you to be able to use it when you’re abroad.
 If you share a communication policy, your employees will know when they can expect a response.
 The hardest part is committing to your plan; avoid checking in more frequently than you said you would.